googlearchive/analyzer_cli/README.md

   Run in batch mode.

 * `--dart-sdk=`<br>
-  Specify the directory that contans the Dart SDK.
+  Specify the directory that contains the Dart SDK.

 * `--fatal-warnings`<br>
   Except for type warnings, treat warnings as fatal.